Understand more about gallbladder cancer, its symptoms, when to get medical help, testing and diagnosis, treatment and where to find help and support.

 Read about gallbladder removal surgery (cholecystectomy), including why it's done, what's involved and what the potential risks are.

 Gallstones are small stones, usually made of cholesterol, that form in the gallbladder.
-In most cases they do not cause any symptoms and do not need to be treated.
+They do not usually cause any symptoms and do not need to be treated.

 Gangrene is a serious condition in which a loss of blood supply causes tissue to die.
 It can affect any part of the body but typically starts in the toes, feet, fingers and hands.